Information for Teenagers and Young Adults

-Following the visit by 'Investing in Children' we are currently in the process of organising a dedicated noticeboard to young patients.
+Following the visit by 'Investing in Children' we have a dedicated noticeboard to young patients.
 This will contain information about the range of services available to young people which they can access directly.

 If you would like to give feedback or suggestions regarding young person's services, you can complete a Friends & Family Test form and add freetext or you could add a comment in our Compliment's Book, both of which can be found in the waiting area.